-Emma Pilkington is an associate in our Insurance & Health team and is based in the Sydney office.
+Emma Pilkington is a senior associate in our Insurance & Health team and is based in the Adelaide office.

 Emma assists in a wide range of insurance matters, including:

 - Compulsory third party (CTP)

 She has worked on several health and safety cases, including a number that dealt with complex issues relating to the Dust Diseases Act 2005 (SA).
 In addition, she has been involved in investigations into mining incidents involving both fatalities and serious injuries.
 She has also provided training to clients in the mining industry on how to interact with SafeWork SA.

 ‘I enjoy working on insurance matters because the matters are diverse.
 I’ve worked cases covering issues such property damage, business interruption, personal injury and professional indemnity.
 Insurance clients tend to be very knowledgeable and commercially oriented so I find working with them to achieve the best possible outcome particularly rewarding.’